Breastfed babies have:

 Breastfed babies may become healthier children with:

-- Less likelihood of becoming obese later in childhood
+- Less likelihood of developing obesity later in childhood.

 Teens and adults will find benefits for life: